Reyhaneesmailizadeh/SLOTMFound/README.md

 ### Key features

-- ThickFound is the RetFound-Fundus which is pre-trained on 1469 thickness maps with self-supervised learning
+- ThickFound is the RetFound-Fundusو which is fine-tuned on 1469 thickness maps with self-supervised learning
-- ThickFound has been validated in multiple disease detection tasks
+- ThickFound has been validated in MS disease detection tasks
 - ThickFound can be efficiently adapted to customised tasks

-- SLOFound is the RetFound-Fundus which is pre-trained on 203 SLO images with self-supervised learning
+- SLOFound is the RetFound-Fundus, which is fine-tuned on 203 SLO images with self-supervised learning
-- SLOFound has been validated in multiple disease detection tasks
+- SLOFound has been validated in MS disease detection tasks
 - SLOFound can be efficiently adapted to customised tasks